jfpaliga/dnd-class-picker/README.md

     - Largest function has 11 statements in it, while the median is 4.
     - The most complex function has a cyclomatic complexity value of 4 while the median is 1.

+- Manual Testing

+    - I have confirmed that the form validation works on the character name field.
+    - I have confirmed that each answer button leads to the correct next question.
+    - I have confirmed that each 'solution' can be accessed by following the correct path.
+    - I have confirmed that the reset button takes you back to the start screen at every stage of the game.

 ## Bugs

 - Resolved bugs